-Concerns domestic and International regulation of property that expresses group identity and experience.
-Organized around traditional categories of property (real, personal, and intellectual), the course covers historic preservation, archaeological resources, art and museum law, with attention to indigenous people’s advocacy on burial sites, traditional lands, ceremonies, music, symbols, ethnobotany, genetic information, and language.
-May satisfy upper-level writing requirement.
+Concerns domestic and international regulation of property that expresses group identity and experience.
+Organized around traditional categories of property (real, personal, and intellectual), the course covers historic preservation, archaeological resources, art and museum law, with attention to indigenous peoples' advocacy on burial sites, traditional lands, ceremonies, music, symbols, ethnobotany, genetic information, and language.

 Meeting Times & Locations: